Should we consider community mobility when we really need to stay home for our safety and the safety of our communities?

 While this is an undeniably difficult and disrupted time, there are things that we can do to help all of us adjust to this constriction of our community travel.
 These strategies may be of even more importance to people who are no longer driving.
 However, you may also find that they have figured out many of these strategies and can teach the rest of us how to live well in our circumstances.
 Hearteningly, we are also seeing an explosion of informal and formal creative solutions to connecting, getting essentials, supporting and doing meaningful things.
 We can support each other to stay connected and engage, even when we can’t be out and about in the community.

-The CarFreeMe program, developed by The University of Queensland, has paused all clinical trials and studies involving direct contact at this time.
-We are still collecting details of people who may be interested in being involved with the program through being part of or collaborating on studies, or through completing the training once it is available.
+The CarFreeMe program, developed by The University of Queensland, has resumed low contact delivery of clinical trials in South East Queensland, Townsville, New South Wales, ACT, Perth and South Australia.
+We are still collecting details of people who may be interested in being involved in a future trial or if you are a health practitioner interested in completing the training once it is available.
 If you are interested in being involved, please email email@example.com.